alolalo/Revolver-DS/README.md

         @import url('../css/ship.css') layer(ship);

 </pre></code>
+    <p>The layers reset (first) and preset (last) are specifically designed for developers post designer implementation.
+All they have to remember is to just lock, load & ship it!
+A design system should be that easy to implement with other design systems; just pull the trigger.</p>

-<p>Revolver-DS aims to do exactly what all the others forgot; create a design system for designers in the same manner as developers do, so there's a seperation of concern upfront "what wins". @layers will fix that! </p>
+<p>Revolver-DS aims to do exactly what all the others forgot; create a design system for designers in the same manner as developers do, so there's a seperation of concern upfront "what wins". @layers will fix that, and with five clearly seperated layers, both parties can rejoice! </p>

  <h1>.: Key Principles :.</h1>
 <h3>EVERYTHING :has(Layers)</h3>